Information alert

 When you travel, pack the infusors in your checked luggage because it stays cooler there.
 If possible, keep the infusors with cool packs to help them stay at the right temperature.

-Seal the empty infusor with the winged cap to stop any medicine left inside from leaking out.
+Seal the empty infusor with the cap to stop any medicine left inside from leaking out.
 Don’t put the infusor in your bin at home.
 Sciensus will collect your empty infusors when they deliver your new ones.
 They will normally collect them every 2 weeks.

 Put ALL needles in your sharps bin.
 They cannot go in your general waste.